ajmcclary/trocr-small-handwritten-coreml/README.md

 ## Support

-For issues specific to the **CoreML conversion**, please open an issue in this repository.
-For issues related to the **original model**, please refer to the [original repository](https://github.com/microsoft/unilm/tree/master/trocr).
+For issues specific to the CoreML conversion, please open an issue in this repository.
+For issues related to the original model, please refer to the [original repository](https://github.com/microsoft/unilm/tree/master/trocr).